TABLE OF CONTENTS

 Why it matters?
 Using a “from email” that does not match the primary domain you are sending from can result in poor email deliverability.

 How to Set It Up?
 Whenever you are sending from HighLevel, be sure your “From Email” has your primary domain in the “From Email.”
-So if you set up replies.yourcompany.com, you can send from sender_name@company.com.
+So if you set up "replies.company.com" as the sending domain, you can then send from sender_name@company.com because the root domains match.
+Do not set the "From Email" with an email that does not contain the root domain, which in this case is "company.com"

 For example, if I have a sending domain of “mail.gohighlevel.com” – My From Email needs to have “gohighlevel.com” in the email address, such as “highly-test@gohighlevel.com”.
 Any other record will result in poor email deliverability.